 You could also rent a car to drive to Monaco, giving you a lot more freedom to stop at other places along the way if you want.
+If you’re doing a wider French Riviera road trip, this is the best solution.
 The drive will take approximately 25 minutes if you take the A8, and you’ll have some great coastal views at the very end of your drive as you’re getting closer to Monaco.

 Last but not least, you could also opt to take a day tour.
 This is an excellent option if you don’t want to worry about transportation too much.
 You’ll also be with a whole group of people who are visiting the area for the first time.
 If you’re interested in this option, check out this half-day trip to Monaco which also includes visiting the charming village of Eze.
 Do you want to spend more time in Monaco?
 Then this full-day guided tour to Monaco will be the best option for you!